Cycles in the de Rham cohomology of abelian varieties over number fields: Introduction

 \subsection{Acknowledgements}

 I thank Mark~Kisin for introducing this problem to me and for the enlightening discussions and encouragement.
-I thank George~Boxer,Victoria Cantoral-Farf\'an, K\k{e}stutis~\k{C}esnavi\k{c}ius, Erick~Knight, Yifeng~Liu, Curtis~McMullen, Ananth~Shankar, Koji~Shimizu, Cheng-Chiang~Tsai, Shou-wu~Zhang, Yihang~Zhu for helpful discussions or/and remarks on previous drafts of this paper.
+I thank Olivier~Benoist, George~Boxer,Victoria Cantoral-Farf\'an, K\k{e}stutis~\v{C}esnavi\v{c}ius, Brian~Conrad, Peter~Jossen, Erick~Knight, Yifeng~Liu, Curtis~McMullen, Ananth~Shankar, Koji~Shimizu, Cheng-Chiang~Tsai, Shou-Wu~Zhang, Yihang~Zhu for helpful discussions or/and remarks on previous drafts of this paper.
+I thank the organizers and the participants of the 2016 JAVA conference.
+The interactions during the conference were both helpful for improving the presentation of the results in this paper and stimulating for future work.
+I thank the anonymous referees for their comments/suggestions on both the mathematics and the writing of this paper.